liuxiong332/generator-karma-browserify/README.md

 Boilerplate code for a UMD compliant library will be generated.
 The generator also facilitates the following:

 1. Configures a Gruntfile for development, testing, jshint, and  distribution.
-2. Configures browserify to generate standalone (UMD compliant) library.
+2. Configures Browserify to generate standalone (UMD compliant) library.
-3. Configures [Karma](http://karma-runner.github.io) to run all tests.
+3. Configures JSHint for source and tests.
-4. Configures JSHint.
+4. Configures [Karma](http://karma-runner.github.io) to run all tests.
 5. Watches for changes and re-runs unit tests.

 ## License